dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/controls/styles-templates-overview.md

 This overview focuses on the styling and templating aspects of the app and doesn't discuss any data-binding concepts.
 For information about data binding, see [Data Binding Overview](../data/index.md).

 It's important to understand resources, which are what enable styles and templates to be reused.
-For more information about resources, see [XAML Resources](xaml-resources-define.md).
+For more information about resources, see [Overview of XAML resources](../systems/xaml-resources-overview.md).

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]